yonasadiel/thermopylae/README.md

 ### TODO

 1. Change how the quote works, instead of toggling preloaded quotes, make it importable
-2. Enhance terminal suggestion on tab behavuor
+2. Update README with newer screenshots
-3. Update README with newer screenshots
+3. Better UI on settings